 We advise having someone at home with you for the first few days, if possible, to help with heavier housework, such as vacuuming or loading the washing machine.

-Gradually increasing your activity each day is important to help you get back to your normal level of activity.
+Gradually increasing your activity each day is important to help you get back to your normal.

 Wound care and dressings